 It’s located to the right of your blog in the WordPress admin… scroll down.
+If you don’t see it, locate your screen options and toggle on.
 This is an easy way to declare your featured image in Open Graph which is important for social sharing.
 Set your featured image, and social outlets will pull that along with shares.

 Meta.
-Don’t forget your titles, descriptions and SEO to optimize your blog!
-Sometimes after the brain drain of writing we can get hurried and forget.
 Meta titles and descriptions are key.
 After all, achieving search results and readership is what we want in the first place right?

-Be sure to allow your readers to like, share and comment!
-Sumome is a great tool to implement on your blog to initiate sharing and much more.
+Be sure to encourage your readers to like, share and comment!
+Sumo is a great tool to engage readers on your blog to initiate sharing and much more.

-I find having an unpublished test page in Facebook helps with publicizing.
+When first learning social sharing methods, I found having an unpublished test page in Facebook helps with publicizing.
 Social media constraints can be complicated and frustrating, and it’s better to do some test runs to get it right.

-If you think your ready to post.
+You’re ready to post.
 Wait a few minutes.
-Walk a way for a while.
+Walk away for a while.
 Come back and proofread with a fresh set of eyes.
 This will nail your final draft.
-Once you do a final read through, post and forget for a bit.
+Once you do a final read through, post, share and forget about it.
 Don’t keep editing to death.
 Remember, it’s digital and no one said you can’t modify a little later once feedback rolls in.

 Is your site responsive?
 How will the post look on a mobile phone?
 Over half of your readers will be viewing on a different device.
 Make sure it’s readable everywhere.
-It’s been reported that we users have the attention span of a goldfish.
+It’s a little-known fact that we users have the attention span of a goldfish.

 8. Link verification

 Create links in your blog!
 Google experts suggest quality links have more weight, especially with keywords.
-Add links to complementary businesses on your site, or other quality bloggers with great content.
+Add links to other posts or complementary businesses.
+Make certain other quality bloggers you link to contain great content.

-Make sure links within your blog open in a new page so your reader won’t get lost from your blog.
+Make sure links within your blog open in a new page so your reader won’t get lost.